bradgrantham/leathervision/NOTES.md

 TODO
-* can debugger be factored out into its own module?
-  * add a context template argument with read/write/pc/dump methods?
-* can z80state be in main() only?
-* move sleep_for into platform
-* move debug print into platform
-* Add dependencies to Makefile or use CMake
+* Not doing transparent sprites correctly, I think.
+A higher-priority transparent sprite I think covers all sprites under it and shows through the pattern.
+May have to implement logic to walk line as outer loop and sprites as inner loop
 * Am I correctly handling signed sprite Y?
 (Page 2-26 in VDP docs)
 * Implement fifth sprite number
-* Make IO read/write decoding match schematic
 * Implement backdrop outside scan area in NTSC on Rosa?
 Will be visible on NTSC and can match device.
 Handling early clock needs care
+* move sleep_for into platform
+* move debug print into platform
+* Add dependencies to Makefile or use CMake
+* Make IO read/write decoding match schematic
+* can debugger be factored out into its own module?
+  * add a context template argument with read/write/pc/dump methods?
+* can z80state be in main() only?

 | Cartridge | Status | Notes |
 | --------- | ------ | ----- |